inno-devops-labs/DevOps-Core-Course/k8s/ROLLOUTS.md

 kubectl describe analysisrun <name>
 ```

+At the time of writing, the `AnalysisTemplate` was created successfully, but no `AnalysisRun` had started yet because no new canary revision was triggered for `devops-info-analysis` after installation.
+So the bonus is implemented in the chart, but not yet fully validated end-to-end.

-When analysis fails and rollback is triggered, the rollout status looks like this:
+When analysis fails and rollback is triggered, the rollout status is expected to look like this:

 ```text
 Name:            devops-info-devops-info-service